There is no God!

-There is no God! (Бога нет!, transliterated: Boga net! or Boga nyet!) is a 1975 Soviet atheist propaganda poster created by graphic artist Vladimir Menshikov.
-One of the most iconic examples of Soviet anti-religious propaganda, the poster features a cosmonaut in space declaring, “There is no God!”, referencing a famous remark by Soviet cosmonaut Gherman Titov in 1962.
+There is no God! (Бога нет!, transliterated: Boga net! or Boga nyet!) is a 1975 Soviet communist propaganda poster created by graphic artist Vladimir Menshikov.
+One of the most iconic examples of Soviet anti-religious propaganda, the poster features a cosmonaut in space declaring, "There is no God!", referencing a famous remark by Soviet cosmonaut Gherman Titov in 1962.
 Sometimes the saying is attributed to Yuri Gagarin.

 Background

 In 1962, Gherman Titov, the second person to orbit the Earth after Yuri Gagarin, visited the Century 21 Exposition (also known as the Seattle World's Fair) in Seattle, United States.
 In a press conference, when asked how spaceflight had affected his worldview, Titov stated:

 Sometimes people are saying that God is out there.
-I was looking around attentively all day but I didn’t find anybody there.
+I was looking around attentively all day but I didn't find anybody there.
 I saw neither angels nor God.